nebulaeonline/Isaac64cs/README.md

 ### Building:

-This builds on the newest .NET 8 RC2 (October 2023) in the AOT build configuration, and nothing is too fancy.
+This builds on the newest .NET 9 (April 2025) in both JITed and AOT build configurations.
 It should build going pretty far back in the C# lineage if required.

 ### Etc: